 Also in early 2015, the Academy was fortunate to receive a donation from an alumni family of a MakerBot 3D printer.
 Soon after the printer was installed, students were creating their own 3D designs online and downloading their objects to the lab for 3D printing.
 We will be using this amazing printer in many of our STEAM (Science Technology Engineering Art Math) activities.

 In addition to our 3D Printer, our students are excited to work with our Sphero SPRK robots.
 They are controlled via Bluetooth with apps installed on the iPads.
 We also program the Sphero robots as part of our STEAM curriculum.
 This adds a higher level of problem-solving and innovation to better prepare our students for the challenges they will meet in their future education and employment.
+Our students also have hands-on experience putting together electronic building blocks supplied in the Little Bits student kits to make fun items like cars, a throwing device, etc. No soldering or programming is needed.

 Finally, we also have a hydroponics tower in the Grade 4 classroom whereby students grow fruits and vegetables without soil.
 Water and direct light from the tower produce enough fruits and vegetables to be harvested and then happily consumed by our students at the end of the school year.
 In the Middle School Science Lab there is a hydroponics garden where our older students learn with hands-on experience about plant life.
 These too grow without soil.
 The science lab turtles were happy to have a special treat grown by our students!